Introduction

 This sit presents a set of principles can make teaching both more effective and more efficient, by creating the conditions that support student learning and minimize the need for revising materials, content, and policies.

-Best Practices: Online Pedagogy
+Pedagogical Best Practices: Residential, Blended, and Online

 Designing a Course